-With this lab, we will explore two concepts we have discussed in class.
-Jupiter's moon Io is the most volcanically active body in the Solar System, due to the intense tidal 'stretching' it experiences because of its proximity to Jupiter and its orbital characteristics related to the orbits of Europa and Ganymede.
-The regions of the surface where molten lava from the interior comes up from below are very hot, but in general the surface is quite cold since Io is 5.2 AU from the Sun.
-These regions of different surface temperatures emit different amounts of thermal (blackbody) radiation, since the quantity of energy emitted is proportional to the temperature raised to the 4th power (T^4).
-We will use observations, obtained with the Voyager spacecraft in the late 1970's, of the quantity of energy emitted by various locations on Io's surface to determine the temperatures of these surfaces.
-This is the reverse of what we have generally discussed this semester, where we know the temperature and determine something about how much radiation is emitted.
-By knowing the temperature of the lava/molten material, we can make a good guess as to the composition of the lava.
+During this lab, we will explore Jupiter's moon Io, the most volcanically active body in the Solar System.
+The reason for Io's extreme level of volcanic activity is due to the intense tidal 'stretching' it experiences because of its proximity to Jupiter, and due to its interaction with the moons Europa and Ganymede.
+The regions of the surface where molten lava from the interior comes up from below are very hot, but in general the rest of the surface is quite cold (about $-172^{\circ}C = -279^{\circ}F$) since Io is 5.2 AU from the Sun.
+Regions of different surface temperatures emit different amounts of thermal (blackbody) radiation, since the amount of thermal energy emitted is proportional to the temperature raised to the 4th power: T4.
+We will use infrared observations, obtained with the Galileo spacecraft in the late 1990's, to determine the temperatures of some of the volcanic regions on Io, and estimate the total amount of energy being emitted by the volcanoes on Io.